OlgaZtv/devops-for-programmers-project-76/README.md

 ### Setup

 ### How to run:
 1. Create own `.vault-secret` file with password.
-For encrypting and decrypting you can use `make encrypt` and `make decrypt`
+For encrypting and decrypting you can use `make ansible-encrypt-env` and `make ansible-decrypt-env`

 2. Install Ansible roles and collections:
    ```shell
    make install